bookingactivities/booking-activities/readme.txt

 * Optimization - Reduce the number of queries to load the calendar editor
 * Dev - Breaking change - the wp_bookacti_exceptions table was totally refactored and the API related to exceptions too
 * Dev - Refactor the events, activities, group of events and group categories data sanitization when updating them from the calendar editor
-* Dev - Move the legacy functions to controller-legacy.php
+* Dev - Move the functions to run once after specific updates to controller-legacy.php
 * Dev - Store the activity_id in the wp_bookacti_groups_events table (part of removing dependencies between bookings and events (groups))

 = 1.11.5 - 2021/08/02 =